iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Geometry/Strict Separations Theorem.md

 ---
 ### **Corollary | Strict Separations Between 2 Convex Sets**

-> The theorem regarding seprations between 2 convex sets $C, D$ is non-trivial.
+> The theorem regarding separations between 2 convex sets $C, D$ is non-trivial.
 Let $C, D$ be 2 bounded, closed, convex sets such that $C\cap D = \emptyset$, then there exists a hyperplane separating them.

 **Proofs Sketch**
 1. Invoke sequential compactness theorem to show that $C- D$ is a compact set.
 2. Convert the convex set projection between $C, D$ into a separation problem.
+We minimizes the distance between 2 points, coming from the set $C$ and $D$.
-3. Find the plane of separations
+3. Find the plane of separations.
 4. Used their respective projection points to construct the separation hyperplane for $C, D$ by converting the problem back.

 **Proofs**